j-germino/human-ILC2/README.md

-Code to run various steps of the analysis pipline is contained in /code Plots used for figures are saved to /analysis
+Code to run various steps of the analysis pipline is contained in /code <br>
+Plots used for figures are saved to /analysis <br>